-The day of the Brexit – March 29 – is slowly approaching and there is still no regulated withdrawal in sight.
-The pharmaceutical industry would be particularly affected by a hard Brexit.
+The day of the Brexit – March 29 – is slowly approaching and there is still no regulated withdrawal insight.
+The pharmaceutical industry would be particularly affected by hard Brexit.
 Without regulated conditions and joint agreements, a complex situation would arise for the chemical and pharmaceutical industries, which could even lead to supply bottlenecks.
 A regulated transition phase is necessary.

 Fear of drug shortages

 The Medicines and Healthcare Products Regulatory Agency (MHRA) pointed out that the UK had helped design and build the system and would ensure, even with a No-Deal Brexit, that UK patients would continue to have quick and safe access to medicines.
-In addition, serialised medicines from the EU would continue to be available for sale if they comply with other UK requirements.
+Also, serialized medicines from the EU would continue to be available for sale if they comply with other UK requirements.